 End of tenancy

-The end of a tenancy is the legal point at which a tenant’s right to occupy the property under that tenancy comes to an end and your right to regain possession or grant a new tenancy begins.
+The end of a tenancy is the legal point at which a tenant’s right to occupy the rental property under that tenancy comes to an end and your right to regain possession or grant a new tenancy begins.
 It can happen in several ways:

 Under the Renters’ Rights Act, the traditional “no-fault” Section 21 route is removed, so most landlord-initiated ends of tenancy rely on specific possession grounds and proper notice.
 Grounds for possession include as serious rent arrears, landlord selling or moving in) and proper notice period.